Stuffed Pork Loin Rolls

 • WW Propoints Diet Info

-For those interested in the WW Propoints diet, one serving of 2 rolls is worth 7.2 points 🙂
+For those interested in the WW Propoints diet, a portion of 2 rolls is worth 7.2 points 🙂

-Salt-free I am considering trying homemade mustard sauce, obviously salt-free.
-I want to be able to use mustard a little more often and without guilt!
-I will experiment as soon as possible, and once I have the recipe ready, I’ll put the link here. 🙂
+Salt-Free I’m considering experimenting with homemade mustard sauce, obviously without salt.
+I want to be able to use mustard a bit more often without guilt!
+I will experiment as soon as possible and once I have the recipe ready, I’ll put the link here. 🙂

-• Reduce salt gradually, the palate needs to adjust slowly and should not notice the gradual reduction.
+• Gradually decrease salt, the palate needs to adjust slowly and should not notice the progressive reduction.

 • Use spices.
-Chili pepper, black pepper, curry, nutmeg, cinnamon, cloves, cumin…
+Chili pepper, pepper, curry, nutmeg, cinnamon, cloves, cumin…

 • Use seeds.
 Sesame, pine nuts, almonds, walnuts…

-• Use spicy vegetables or fruits.
+• Use spicy vegetables or fruit.
 Garlic, onion, lemon, orange…

 • Prefer fresh foods.

-• Avoid cooking in water, prefer methods that do not lose flavors (griddle, foil, steam, microwave)
+• Avoid cooking in water, prefer cooking methods that do not disperse flavors (grill, foil, steam, microwave)

-• Occasionally allow yourself an exception to the rule.
-It’s good for morale and helps perseverance.
+• Occasionally make an exception to the rule.
+It’s good for the mood and helps to persevere.

 • You can still try my recipes by salting according to your habits. 🙂